HTTP-RPC/Kilo/README.md

 ## Implementations
 Support currently exists for implementing HTTP-RPC services in Java, and consuming services in Java, Objective-C/Swift, or JavaScript.
 For examples and additional information, please see the [wiki](https://github.com/gk-brown/HTTP-RPC/wiki).

+I am always looking for ways to improve HTTP-RPC.
+If you have any suggestions, please [let me know](mailto:gk_brown@verizon.net?subject=HTTP-RPC).

 # Java Server
 The Java server implementation of HTTP-RPC allows developers to create and publish HTTP-RPC web services in Java.
 It is distributed as a JAR file that contains the following classes: